How Long Should You Hold a Yoga Pose to Increase Your Flexibility?

 Umm, good question!

-As a yoga teacher this is something I’ve been asked and it’s a reasonable question.
+As a yoga teacher this is something I’ve often been asked – and it’s a reasonable question.

-The research shows that a frequent yoga practice has greater impact on flexibility than how long you hold a yoga pose for.
+Research shows that a frequent yoga practice has greater impact on your flexibility than how long you hold a yoga pose for.

-So how often – not how long – you practice yoga will affect your flexibility.
+So its how often – not how long – you hold a yoga pose for to improve your flexibility.

-However, some people practice yoga for years and their flexibility doesn’t improve.
-This may be down to how they spend time outside of yoga – flexibility is affected by what our body is doing the other 23 hours, or maybe their joint structure has a physical limit on how far it can move hence impacts the tissue attached to & close to the joint.
+However!
+Some people practice yoga for years and their flexibility doesn’t improve.
+This could be down to how they spend time outside of yoga because flexibility is affected by what your body is doing the other 23 hours of the day.
+Or, perhaps their joint structure has a physical limit on how far it can move hence impacts the tissue attached to & close to the joints.

-But how long should you hold a pose to improve flexibility?
+All that aside, how long should you hold a yoga pose to improve flexibility?

-The science says, for flexibility gains the optimal time to hold a yoga pose is 30 to 60 seconds at a moderate intensity.*
+The science says, for flexibility gains the optimal time to hold a pose is just 30 to 60 seconds at a “moderate intensity.”*

-Not less than 30 seconds because that’s not enough time for the neural pathways to relax the tissues and not more than 60 seconds because the flexibility benefits start to diminish.
+Not less than 30 seconds because that’s not enough time for the neural pathways (from your brain) to relax the tissues being stretched and, not more than 60 seconds because, after 60 seconds, the flexibility benefits start to diminish.

 That’s not to say that holding a yoga pose for more than 60 seconds is not worthwhile – particularly if its relaxing restorative poses.
-Having the chance to stay in a relaxing yoga pose for a while is incredibly beneficial – calming -for the nervous system and heart rate.
-If you’ve been super busy & are feeling tired & stressed, giving yourself some time to be still and relax is just what you might need.
+Having a chance to stay in a relaxing yoga pose for longer than 60 seconds can be incredibly beneficial.
+It’s calming for the nervous system and slows the heart rate.
+So, if you’ve been super busy & are feeling tired and stressed, giving yourself some time to be still and relax is just what you might need. :)

 So, if you want to improve your flexibility a consistent shorter yoga practice outperforms an occasional long one.